replicatedhq/troubleshoot.sh/docs/source/host-collect-analyze/ipv4Interfaces.md

 ---
 title: IPv4 Interfaces
-description: Collect and analyze information about the host IPv4 interfaces available
+description: Collect and analyze information about the available host IPv4 interfaces.
 ---

 ## IPv4 Interfaces Collector

-The `ipv4Interfaces` collector can be used to collect information about the IPv4 interfaces on the host
+To collect information about the IPv4 interfaces on the host, you can use `ipv4Interfaces` collector.

 ### Parameters

-`None`
+None.

 ### Example Collector Definition